Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ```
 The contract must return a record with any (or none) of the following:

-- `creatorFacet` - an object usually with admin authority.
+- `creatorFacet` - an object, usually with admin authority.
 It is only given to the entity that
 calls `E(zoe).startInstance(...)`; i.e. the party that was the creator of the current contract instance.
 It creates invitations for other parties, and takes actions that are unrelated to making offers.
 - `creatorInvitation` - a Zoe invitation only given to the entity that calls `E(zoe).startInstance(...)`; i.e.